adamlg1/jwt-pizza/curiosityReport.md

 - Find a balance/compromise.
 - Boring can be good in software development, and help us to avoid making overly complex code.
 - Keep your codebase simple.

+## Other Topics
+After reading through Google's SRE principles, there were still other topics that interested me.
+I started to dive into the current state of UI/UX testing, and how AI is used in monitoring systems.
+I would like to write a little bit about what I learned on those topics in this report as well.
+I hope I will be able to add to this report after I finish some more of the projects.

+I don't know how truthful this statement is, but I read that $1 invested into UI testing brings back $100 in return.
+The point being that it is valuable to perform UI testing.